DeveloperJuanR/kabien-health-prototype-public/README.md

 Since this is a healthcare application with sensitive workflow information, the app is not publicly available for download.
 However, I'm happy to provide a **personalized demo** showcasing:

-- Complete patient workflow navigation
+- Complete patient workflow management system
-- Real-time status updates and team communication
+- Real-time status tracking and team communication
 - Administrative configuration capabilities
 - Technical architecture and code walkthrough